rolinge/gen3-azure/projects/gen3-kubes/Azure-infrastructure/README.md

 create ingres secret in file <secret-k8scg2dev-ingress-tls.yaml>
-Add google oath stuff to the google developer console  (see fence documentation) Create DNS cname in tech.optum.com
+Add google oath stuff to the google developer console  (see fence documentation) Create DNS cname in tech.optum.com cp the values-gen3k8dev.yaml file to something that you will use for your helm install.
+This is where the majority of changes will be made to control your gen3 instance configuration.

+Make sure to edit the following elements in your values*.yaml file.
+- ENV:
+- database_servername:
+- fence.database.username:
+- fence.database.db_password
+- fence.enabledIDPProviders:  (select one or more)
+- fence.base_url
+- fence.googleOauth:  (if using google auth)
+- fence.microsoftOauth: (if using Microsoft auth)
+- fence.oktaOauth:   (ditto)
+- fence.defaultLoginURLSuffix:
+- fence.amazonStorageCreds  (probably don't need these since using Azure, but they are there if you want to have a cross cloud infra)
+- fence.azCredentials:
+- fence.azureBlobstores:
+- fence.dataUploadBucket:
+- fence.adminUsers:  (list of people with elevated privelages)
+- fence.regularUsers:  (list of people with normal privelages)
+- cacrtFiles: if using private certificates
+- fence.jwt_private_key: (generate one if you want)
+- fence.jwt_public_key:  (generate one if you want)
+- arborist.database:
+- image.imagePullSecrets:  (if you are using a private registry that requires authentication)
+- ingress.hosts.host:
+- ingress.hosts.host.paths.path.serviceName: (name of the service for revproxy)
+- ingress.tls.secretName:
+- ingress.hosts.secrestname.hosts:
+- revproxy.crtFile:  (paths to the TLS files)
+- revproxy.keyFile:
+- revproxy.cacrtFile:
+- peregrine.database:  (set user, password, etc)
+- peregrine.gdcapi_secret_key:  (pick something)
+- peregrine.hmac_key:           (pick something)
+- peregrine.schemas:      (if you use a customer schema)
+- tube.esrootcalocation:
+- tube.elasticusername:
+- elasticpasswordb64:
+- tube.elastic.url
+- sheepdog.database:  (user, password, databasename)
+- sheepdog.schemas:   (in case you have a custom schema)
+- indexd.database:  (user, password, databasename)
+- indexd.username:  (make one up)
+- indexd.password:  (make one up)
+- portal.externalhostname:
+- portal.gitops:
+- portal.gitopslogo:
+- jupyter.image:    (if you have a custom notebook)
+- spark.spark_master: (your spark cluster)
+-
 # DCE Kubernetes Sandbox (AKS)

 ## Objective